Polis announces COVID readiness guide - NewsBreak

 The phases for the initiative are as follows:

 Polis and Lt.
-Gov. Dianne Primavera will be speaking in addition to other state lawmakers and health care workers.
+Gov. Dianne Primavera addressed the media in addition to other state lawmakers and health care workers.

-The announcement will be made on Thursday at 12:15 p.m. at the Colorado State Capitol.
-Watch on FOX31 NOW.Copyright 2022 Nexstar Media Inc. All rights reserved.
+You can watch the announcement on FOX31 NOW .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to FOX31 Denver.